KuaiYu715/Steps-Counts-Analysis/README.md

  [for yuxiang ji](https://github.sydney.edu.au/rsun5771/2022-DATA3406-CC05-Group1/blob/main/Process%20notebook/Pengyu%20Liu/Dataset/final%20for%20yuxiangji.csv)

-   - The p1 is my own data for participant 01 , and use it to run other's code.
+   - The p1 is my own data for participant 01 , and I used it to run other's code.

-   - The other 5 datasets are all the cleaned up Participant data is used to adapt the code of other players and implement the subquestions they explore
+   - The other 5 datasets are all cleaned up participant data that used to adapt codes of other players and implement the subquestions whta they have explored.

 * **Wiki page**: [Wiki](https://github.sydney.edu.au/rsun5771/2022-DATA3406-CC05-Group1/wiki/Pengyu-Liu)